gorse-io/docs/src/docs/gorse-cli.md

 # Gorse CLI

-`gorse-cli` is a command line tool for managing a Gorse cluster.
-It provides terminal access to common dashboard and administration workflows, including cluster status, task progress, data inspection, recommendation preview, recommendation pipeline configuration, and backup or restore operations.
+`gorse-cli` is a command line tool for managing Gorse clusters.
+It provides terminal access to common dashboard and administration operations, including cluster status, task progress, data inspection, recommendation preview, recommendation pipeline configuration, and backup or restore operations.

 ## Installation